kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(b\) Each component having an adjustment setting and a functioning characteristic that can be established independent of installation on the engine must retain each setting and functioning characteristic within the limits that were established and recorded at the beginning of the test; and

-\(c\) Each engine component must conform to the type design and be eligible for incorporation into an engine for continued operation, in accordance with information submitted in compliance with §33.4.
+\(c\) Each engine component must conform to the type design and be eligible for incorporation into an engine for continued operation, in accordance with information submitted in compliance with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.4   Instructions for Continued Airworthiness.|§33.4]].

 \[Amdt.
 33-6, 39 FR 35466, Oct.
 1, 1974, as amended by Amdt.
 33-9, 45 FR 60181, Sept.
 11, 1980\]